 - Bake for 10-12 minutes or until brown.
 Watch them!
 Mine browned too fast.
 Once browned, set aside to cool.
 Took mine about ½ hour to cool.
 You want them cool so the crust stays crunchy after you add the next layer.

 - In processor, add pitted dates, coconut cream, vanilla and salt.
 Blend until creamy, there will be date specs.

 - Spoon a tbsp of date nougat onto each cup.
 Spoon less onto any cups that have double the crust for a less-sweet option.
 Use your spoon to level the nougat.
 Sprinkle on almond slivers if you intend to.
 (Leave off for nut free).

 Make the Chocolate Top

 - Melt the chocolate chips in a 2-cup pyrex measuring cup (or container of your choosing) in a microwave for 60 seconds.
 Stir to make sure all chips are melted.
 If not, microwave again for 30 seconds and stir again.

 - Spoon the drippy chocolate on to the nougat and sprinkle on almond slivers or leave off for nut-free.

-- Put the pan in the freezer for 15 minutes to set.
+- Put the pan in the refrigerator for 15 minutes to set.